vdelanno/convida/assets/txt-en.md

 - tiredness or fatigue
 - delusions (in elderly people)

-¿When I have to run to the hospital?
+¿When should I go to the hospital?
-You have to go to the emergency service of the hospital immediately if you have
+Go to the hospital's emergency service immediately if you have:
 - Fever for more than 2 days.
 - Breathing difficulty.
 - Chest ache or oppression